-Buying from a social enterprise is one of the easiest and most effective ways of breaking the cycle of disadvantage and strengthening Australian communities.
+Buying from a social enterprise is one of the most effective ways of breaking the cycle of disadvantage and strengthening Australian communities.

 The power of buying socially means that every time goods and services are bought from a social enterprise, positive social change is also created.
 Buying from social enterprises is something that can be done by government, business and consumers through responsible purchasing.